Parasites (again) a health hazard

 Choosing NL-Lab has a number of clear advantages:

-- NL-Lab is one of the most cost-effective providers .
-At NL-Lab, the interests of both the practitioner and the patient are paramount, including affordability.
+3. NL-Lab is one of the most economical providers.
+At NL-Lab, the interests of the practitioner and the patient come first, also in terms of affordability.

-- At NL-Lab, you're not just a number .
+4. At NL-Lab, you're not just a number.
 You can discuss your test results free of charge.
 Our microbiology experts are available during the week for questions.

-- NL-Lab analyses are available to physicians, therapists, and individuals .
-You do n't need a referral .
+5. NL-Lab analyses are available to doctors, therapists, and private individuals.
+Therefore, you do not a referral need.

 All in all, five clear reasons to choose NL-Lab's comprehensive parasite research.